Prison overtime costing state millions

 Hiatt, for example, worked an average of 97 hours per week — his regular 40 and then 57 more in overtime hours — according to state prison officials.
 The next highest overtime earners, Curtis Hurst and Bemnet Habtu, both corrections corporals, worked an average of 49 and 50 hours in overtime, respectively.

-Frakes confirmed that, for some corrections employees, an 80-hour week is not unusual.
+Frakes confirmed that, for some corrections employees, an 80-hour week isn’t unusual.

 “You’ve got to be on your toes, be alert,” said Mark Foxall, former director of the Douglas County Department of Corrections and now a faculty member at the University of Nebraska at Omaha.
 “Those things are challenging in an eight-hour shift, let alone a 16-hour shift.
 Are you as alert in hour 14 as you were in hour 1?
 How does that physical and mental fatigue accumulate over the course of several overtime shifts in a week?”